dapr/docs/daprdocs/content/en/reference/api/state_api.md

 app||sampleData"}
 ```

-In order to update or delete the object, simply match the ETag in either the request body (update) or the If-Match header (delete).
-Note, when the state is updated, it will receive a new ETag so further updates or deletes will need to use the need ETag.
+In order to update or delete the object, simply match the ETag in either the request body (update) or the `If-Match` header (delete).
+Note, when the state is updated, it receives a new ETag so further updates or deletes will need to use the new ETag.

 ```shell
 # Update